Bryanhalambeck/expense-analysis/README.md

 ---

 ![Vendor Breakdown Pie Chart](charts/vendor_breakdown.png)

-📎 **Over 60% of all Office Supplies purchases in Sales went to Staples**, suggesting a heavy vendor concentration.
+📎 Over 60% of all Office Supplies purchases in Sales went to Staples — flagged as a potential outlier based on vendor z-score > 1.5.

-This pie chart breaks down which vendors received Office Supplies spending from the Sales department.
+This pie chart breaks down which vendors received Office Supplies spending from the Sales department:

-- 🏪 A dominant share went to **Staples (60.6%)**
+- 🏪 Staples received a dominant 60.6% share, exceeding the 1.5 z-score threshold and suggesting possible overreliance.
-- 📦 Amazon and Office Depot split most of the remaining spend
+- 📦 Amazon and Office Depot split most of the remaining spend in more typical proportions.
-- ❓ A smaller portion (4.4%) went to **Hilton** — an unusual entry for this category
+- ❓ Hilton received 4.4% of spend — an unusual vendor for Office Supplies.

 This visualization helps highlight potential overreliance on specific vendors and raises questions about purchasing diversity or policy alignment.